Olympics-Transgender weightlifter becomes focus of inclusion vs fairness debate

 https://agency.reuters.com/en/copyright.html

-Reuters Japan Olympics Asia Australia East Asia New Zealand Athletics Weightlifting Tokyo 2020
+Reuters Japan Olympics Asia East Asia New Zealand Athletics Weightlifting Tokyo 2020